 We’ll keep this one short and sweet!

 CanIRank is a super-detailed keyword research tool that provides detailed input on whether you specifically can rank for a given keyword.
-It even includes advice for how you can rank for different keywords.
+It even includes advice on how you can rank for different keywords.

 We actually used to use a different free keyword research tool called Keywords Everywhere, but they recently changed their program quite a bit, and we don’t love what they did with the place.